sudomesh/luci-app-peopleswifi/README.md

 Peoples Wifi Mesh Node Admin
 ===============
 This is our stripped down admin for people's wifi mesh nodes.
-Currently it allows for editing all wifi configurations and changing the admin password.
+Currently it allows for editing all wifi configurations, changing the admin password, and adjusting bandwidth sharing.

 I've updated the authentication to (hopefully) support both a full admin user and a mini-admin user whom would only be able to make basic changes.
-Currently the mini-user username:password is set to "homeuser":"homeuser"
+In order to make use of the stripped down admin, a "homeuser" account has to be added to the AP.

 Related wiki pages:
 [Mesh Wiki Web Admin Development](https://sudoroom.org/wiki/Mesh/Firmware/Web_Admin_Development "Mesh Wiki Web Admin Development")